Do you need some Halloween baby birthday party ideas? Check out our list of ideas to inspire you!

 Halloween-themed party food ideas include:

-- Make jelly in an ice cube tray and add sour snake lollies to it.
+- Make jelly in an ice cube tray and add sour snake lollies.

 - Cut bananas in half and add some chocolate chips to make them look like ghosts.